 Subsequent measurement of debt instruments depends on the Company’s business model for managing the asset and the cash flow characteristics of the asset.
 The Company classifies its debt instruments as follows:

-measured at amortised cost.
+Amortized cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
 Interest income from these financial assets is included in Other Income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses).
 Impairment losses are presented as separate line item in the statement of profit and loss.

-Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
+Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets’ cash flows represent solely payments of principal and interest, are measured at FVOCI.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit and loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCl is reclassified from equity to profit or loss and recognised in other gains/(losses).
+When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCl is reclassified from equity to profit or loss and recognised in other gains/(losses).
 Interest income from these financial assets is included in other income using the effective interest rate method.
 Foreign exchange gains and losses are presented in other gains/(losses) and impairment expenses are presented as separate line item in statement of profit and loss.

 Fair value through profit or loss:

 Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in profit or loss and presented net within other gains/(losses) in the period in which it arises.
-Interest income from these financial assets is included in other income.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in profit or loss and presented net within

 Derecognition of financial assets

-A financial asset is derecognised only when:
+A financial asset is derecognized only when:

-• the Company has transferred the rights to receive cash flows from the financial asset.
+• t he Company has transferred the rights to receive cash flows from the financial asset

-• Retains the contractual rights to receive cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients.
+• Retains the contractual rights to receive cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients

-Where the entity has transferred an asset, the Company evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
-In such cases, the financial asset is derecognised.
-Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognised.
-Where the Company has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognised if the Company has not retained control of the financial asset.
+Where the Company has neither transferred a financial asset nor retains substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognized if the Company has not retained control of the financial asset.
 Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.

 (viii) Impairment of financial assets

-The Company assesses on a forward-looking basis the expected credit losses associated with its assets carried at amortised cost.
+The Company assesses on a forward-looking basis the expected credit losses associated with its assets carried at amortized cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.

-Note 36 details how the Company determines whether there has been a significant increase in credit risk.
+Note 42 details how the Company determines whether there has been a significant increase in credit risk.

 (ix) Income recognition Interest income

 Interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit impaired.
 For credit impaired financial assets, the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).
-Dividend

 Dividends are recognised in profit or loss only when the right to receive payment is established, it is probable that the economic benefits associated with the dividend will flow to the Company, and the amount of the dividend can be measured reliably.